Troubleshooting

 When the process is done, mount the tape and you'll see its contents restored.

-My tape mounts, but it suddenly contains a lost_and_found folder
+My tape contains a "lost_and_found" folder after performing a repair

 Last updated